 Programs for High School Students

-In addition, we host one teen volunteer during the summer months, as we prepare for the upcoming academic year.
+We host one teen summer volunteer program, as we prepare for the upcoming academic year.
 Individuals interested in volunteering opportunities may contact the office of volunteer services at 336-713-3514.

 Programs for College Students

 For individuals with a career goal of becoming a nurse anesthetist, a summer internship provides an opportunity for real-world experience in a healthcare graduate educational program.
 It also provides the chance to observe the operating room and other areas of the hospital.
 The internship is unpaid, but interns gain valuable experience that can help build a resume for their graduate school application, as well as benefit their career goals.

 The internship is best suited for students of nursing or a related major who would like to pursue a career in intensive care with an ultimate goal of becoming a nurse anesthetist.
 The internship requires basic knowledge of anatomy, physiology and nursing procedures, since interns will maneuver the sterile environment of the operating room.